awsdocs/aws-doc-sdk-examples/getting_started_scenarios/ecr_scenario/SPECIFICATION.md

 --------------------------------------------------------------------------------
 1. Create an ECR repository.

+The first task is to ensure we have a local Docker image named hello-world.
+If this image exists, then an Amazon ECR repository is created.

-An ECR repository is a private Docker container registry provided by Amazon Web Services (AWS).
+An ECR repository is a private Docker container repository provided by Amazon Web Services (AWS).
 It is a managed service that makes it easy to store, manage, and deploy Docker container images.

-The first task is to ensure we have a local image named hello-world.

-Operating System: Windows 10
 hello-world:latest
 The local image named hello-world exists.
-Repository created successfully.
+ECR repository already exists, moving on...
-The ARN of the ECR repository is arn:aws:ecr:us-east-1:814548047983:repository/hello-world
+The ARN of the ECR repository is arn:aws:ecr:us-east-1:1234567890:repository/hello-world

 Enter 'c' followed by <ENTER> to continue: c
 Continuing with the program...

 --------------------------------------------------------------------------------
-2. Set an ECR repository.
+2. Set an ECR repository policy.

 Setting an ECR repository policy using the `setRepositoryPolicy` function is crucial for maintaining the security and integrity of your container images.
 The repository policy allows you to